HG-Qin/GMPNP-COMSOL/README.md

 # GMPNP-COMSOL

-doi:10.1021/acscatal.2c04875
+This repository contains a COMSOL tutorial to reproduce the GMPNP models in the article "[Quantitative Understanding of Cation Effects on the Electrochemical
-This repository contains a COMSOL tutorial for building GMPNP
+Reduction of CO2 and H+ in Acidic Solution](https://pubs.acs.org/doi/10.1021/acscatal.2c04875?ref=pdf)"

 ## The function of the GMPNP model